cliffordvaliente/AppliedAI/README.md

 ## Contributing

-This is a personal learning repository, but suggestions and feedback are welcome!
+This is a learning repository.
 Feel free to:

 1. Fork the repository
 2. Create a feature branch